 A. Yes, you can write your own Will.
-There are countless computer programs and books available that will provide what looks to be an easy way to put a Will together.
+There are countless computer programs and books available that will provide a seemingly easy way to put a Will together.
 But you also take the very real chance that your will does not comply with Pennsylvania law.
 Also, we can ask you questions and offer you suggestions that you may not find covered in the do-it-yourself package.
 A lawyer with expertise on Wills and Trusts can help make sure your wishes are followed after your death.
 Yes, you can write your own… at the risk of your loved ones.

 Q. What if I die without a Will?

 A. If you die without a Will you are “Intestate” and your assets are distributed in accordance with rules set up by the Commonwealth of Pennsylvania.
 A common assumption is that if you die without a Will your assets may end up going to the state.
 This is possible, but only if you have no living relatives.

 People also assume that if they die without a Will that all of their assets will pass automatically to their surviving spouse.
 This is not necessarily true.
 The surviving spouse receives everything only if the Intestate deceased had no surviving family (children, grandchildren, etc.) or parents.